-7.3 ECOA XML Meta-model and Early Validation
+7.3 ECOA XML Metamodel and Early Validation

-An ECOA System is described using XML declarations that comply with the ECOA XML Meta-model.
-Tool support for compliance checking versus this meta-model helps to ensure that the description of a system is internally self-consistent.
+An ECOA System is described using XML declarations that comply with the ECOA XML Metamodel.
+Tool support for compliance checking versus this metamodel may help to ensure that the description of a system is internally self-consistent.

-Architecture Specification Part 7 provides the reference material that defines the ECOA XML Meta-model.
+|Architecture Specification Part 7| provides the reference material that defines the ECOA XML Metamodel.